Sellsuki/kafka-go-worker/README.md

 ### 01 Simple worker
 Received message in batch, process message 1 by 1 until all messages processed then commit ALL message in batch if some messages failed it still got COMMITTED Use case generic kafka pipeline, need handle failed message later without blocking the stream
  - Order: yes
- - Worker Process Failed: handle it manually (logging ?)
+ - Worker Process Failed: handle it manually later (logging error, then reload all message since error, or fix data directly ?)
  - Speed: Poor
  - Idempotent Worker: Required
  - UseCase: Generic kafka worker and single core ?